 If you're connecting to SVB via Settings > Domain > [Domain Name] > Company Cards, you'll want to contact SVB to get setup with a CDF feed.
 Check our doc here for help with this.

 Commonwealth Bank of Australia

 We no longer support a connection with Commonwealth Bank of Australia.
-Commonwealth users will need to import their transactions to Expensify via our company card or personal card spreadsheet import method.
+Commonwealth users will need to request a CDF/VCF (select Mastercard or VISA from the company card import screen for guidance) Commonwealth for automatic transaction import.
+They can also import their transactions to Expensify via our company card or personal card spreadsheet import method.

 Wells Fargo requires Direct Connect to be enabled (similar to SVB, and PNC).
 You will want to contact Wells Fargo to request the direct connection is activated (simply ask for Direct Connect; do not mention Expensify as this will likely cause them to tell you they don't support Expensify--an FAQ above).
 They will provide you a PIN to use to connect in place of your online banking password.

 Recently, Wells Fargo made a change which resulted in many customers disconnecting and who simply needed to reduce their password to less than 14 characters to reconnect.
 If you're experiencing issues with a current Wells Fargo connection, try changing your password and make sure the new password is less than 14 characters long (even if this is already the case, change it anyway).
 Then attempt to connect your card again.

 Want to hear first-hand about the current status of our site/connections?
 Please visit the Expensify Status page and subscribe for updates here.

 If what you're experiencing isn't covered there, and you need to reach out to [email protected], please be sure to include specific information that will help us more quickly investigate your issue.
 This includes things like:

 - Specific examples of affected expenses

 - The email address of the user, if it is not your own account